dmpop/pellicola/README.md

 * **Basic EXIF data** The app extracts and displays basic EXIF info for each photo, including aperture, shutter speed, and ISO.
 * **IPTC keywords** Mejiro parses IPTC metadata and displays keywords assigned to photos.
 * **Display geographical coordinates on OpenStreetMap** For geotagged photos, you can view their exact locations on OpenStreetMap.
-* **Optional description** You can add a description to each photo by creating an accompanying *.php* file.
+* **Optional description text** You can add a description to each photo by creating an accompanying *.txt* file.
 The app can also read and display descriptions from the photo's *UserComment* EXIF field.
+* **Automatic language detection** Mejiro automatically detects the browser language and picks the description text file with the appropriate language prefix.

 ##Requirements